-A ceiling is a ceiling that is all it is meant to be, they were built to hold up the plaster board or lathe plastered ceiling and for the occasionally walking on the joists for services reasons.
+A ceiling is a ceiling that is all it is meant to be.
+They were built to hold up the plaster board or lathe plastered ceiling and for the occasional walking on the joists for services reasons.

-Older ceilings like a Victorian terraced tend to have a purling supported roof which is a big beam from supporting wall right through the support wall opposite.
-Some have extra support in the centre which rests on the internal supporting brick walls so the purling’s do not sag over the years.
+Older ceilings like a Victorian terraced, tend to have a purling supported roof, which is a big beam from one supporting wall right through to the supporting wall opposite.
+Some have extra support in the centre, which rests on the internal supporting brick walls so the purlings do not sag over the years.

-If you have ever had a look inside an older terraced house style loft you may have seen strips of wood hanging around attached from ceiling to roof?
-These are known as hangers, and they are there to give extra support (especially in the center of a bedroom) to prevent the ceiling joists from sagging over the years.
+If you have ever had a look inside an older terraced house style loft, you may have seen strips of wood hanging around attached from ceiling to roof?
+These are known as hangers, and they are there to give extra support (especially in the centre of a bedroom) to prevent the ceiling joists from sagging over the years.

 So will your ceiling take the weight required to board, store and to walk upon?

-Also you cannot get hardly any insulation underneath to insulate your home.
+Also you can't get hardly any insulation underneath to insulate your home.

 • Check all ceiling hangers are fixed and not rotten or broken, replace if they are.